 EVEN if you have normal blood pressure and blood sugar now.

 Obese people often hear, “Just you wait, you’ll pay the price in the years to come.”

-However, new research shows that being young doesn’t always protect very heavy people from the dangers of obesity.
+However, more research shows that being young doesn’t always protect very heavy people from the dangers of obesity.

 In young adults, overweight may still cause high blood pressure and a thickened heart muscle.

-Data on several thousand healthy people, ages 17 and 21, was collected.
+Data on several thousand healthy people, ages 17 to 21, was collected.

 If your blood work is currently normal and your blood pressure is normal today, this is but a snapshot in time.